Triomphe: French rules

 Though Triomphe can be traced back to the 1480s in France, the earliest surviving rules date to 1659.
 French Triomphe was played by four players divided into two partnerships with a 52-card deck.
 The order of the cards from highest to lowest is King, Queen, Jack, Ace, 10, 9 ...
 2. Each player takes a card from the deck, the one with the highest card becomes the dealer and passes five cards face down to everyone.
 The remaining 32 cards form the stock.
 The dealer then turns up a card from the stock, the suit of that card will be the trump suit.
 An optional rule is that the player with the Ace of trumps gets to exchange the exposed card with one from his hand.
 He can do the same with the remainder of the stock taking any trumps until he exposes a non-trump.
 This is called robbing the stock.
 If the dealer exposes an ace as the trump, then he gets the right to rob the stock.
 The current dealer picks the next dealer out of the opposing team.

 The object of each hand is to win at least three tricks.
 Winning three or four tricks awards one point while winning all five tricks is worth two points.
 The first team to get five points wins the game.
 The eldest to the right of the dealer sets the first trick's suit with the winner of each trick leading to the next one.
 All players must follow suit if possible.
 Trumps must be used if void of the trick's suit.
 If the next player is also void, then she must over-trump if possible.
 If void in suit and trumps, then any card can be played but won't win.
 Since there are only 20 cards in play, any attempt to cheat by revoking is easily caught and the culprit loses the game.

 Since the 18th century, the game has been played with a 32-card stripped deck.

+Variants

+Triomphe generated a number of variants including: